What budget for activities and outings Barbados?

 Public transport is the best way to get around.

-If you want to save money to visit Animal Flower Cave, you can enjoy the panoramic view from the cave entrance free of charge.
+If you'd like to save up for a visit to Animal Flower Cave, the panoramic view from the cave entrance is free of charge.

-Don't forget to pack your mask and snorkel, as Barbados has some great diving sites... and they're all within easy reach.
+Don't forget to pack your mask and snorkel, as Barbados has some top-quality diving sites... and they're all within easy reach.
 A swim just a few meters from the beach is enough to find a few coral reefs populated by multicolored tropical fish.
 A real delight, and with a bit of luck, you'll come face-to-face with a turtle!
-If you want to take advantage of facilities (such as toilets, changing rooms and showers), Folkestone Marine Park is recommended and free of charge.
-What's not free (unless you're diving off your resort's beach) is the use of parasols and deckchairs.
+If you want to take advantage of amenities (like toilets, changing cubicles, showers), Folkestone Marine Park is recommended and free.
+What's not free (unless you're diving off your resort's beach) is the use of umbrellas and deckchairs.
 You'll need to rent one from the beach vendor, unless you can find a tree to shelter under.
 Be careful with mancenillium, though.
 This small tree with its poisonous fruits and leaves can cause burns when it rains or just by touching a leaf.
 Fortunately, on busy beaches, these trees are marked with a sign and a red circle around the trunk.

 Hiking is another great activity, as long as you protect yourself from the sun and stay well hydrated.
 Hikes to remember include the summit of Mount Hillaby (Barbados' highest point), the Bath trail to Bathsheba along the old railway line or the Barcklay's Park trail to Chalky Mount.